brageon/biwa/README.md

 # BIWA: Beneficial Inference Worldview Abstraction

 BIWA is a framework for ethical and predictive decision modeling using **ontological nodes**.
-Built for researchers, system architects, and institutional designers.
+Built for scientists, strategists, system architects, and institutional designers.

 <h2>Setup</h2>